rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **Example**

-Publisher connects to server application called `live` and acquires a SharedObject called `users`. the publisher then publishes a stream to the server application.
+Publisher connects to the server application called `live` and acquires a SharedObject called `users`. the publisher then publishes a stream to the server application.
 On successful publish acknowledgement from server, the publisher pushes the stream name into the sharedobject.Subscriber(s) also follow the same initialization sequence and acquires a SharedObject called `users`.
 As soon as publisher pushes data into the sharedobject, the server will push it to all connected clients.
 The subscribers can then read the stream name from the payload and play the stream.
 Subscribers that connect late will also recieve the pushed data, as soon as they conenct to the sharedobject.

 > You can also use any other third party push notification system such as Amazon SNS etc to relay the information between clients.